zenforic/csm-multi/README.md

 The `triton` package cannot be installed in Windows.
 Instead use `pip install triton-windows`.

-## Usage
+## Quickstart

-Run the example script:
+This script will generate a conversation between 2 characters, using a prompt for each character.

 ```bash
 python run_csm.py
 ```

-You can also create your own script using the example code below.
+## Usage

+If you want to write your own applications with CSM, the following examples show basic usage.

-Generate a sentence
+#### Generate a sentence

+This will use a random speaker identity, as no prompt or context is provided.

 ```python
 from generator import load_csm_1b